Page Tree

 5. Governance and Permission Inheritance

 The page tree acts as the primary vehicle for editorial governance.
-Permissions are inherited from the parent node by default.
+Permissions are inherited from the parent node by default, making tree organization a security architecture decision as much as an editorial one.

-- Granular Control: By organizing the tree by department or functionality (e.g., a "Legal" container), technical teams can set access rights at the top-level node, ensuring that all child content adheres to the same security standards.
+- Granular Control: By organizing the tree by department or functionality - for example, a "Legal" container - technical teams can set access rights at the top-level node.
+All child content automatically inherits the same security standards without individual configuration.

-- Bypassing Inheritance: For specific security requirements, the inheritance can be broken at any node, providing explicit access control for sensitive areas while maintaining the logical structure.
+- Bypassing Inheritance: For specific security requirements, inheritance can be broken at any node, providing explicit access control for sensitive areas while maintaining the logical tree structure.

 Conclusion